Access to Finance - June 2020

 1 - Including Non-Banks access points |

-The Reserve Bank continues to encourage financial inclusion to promote inclusive economic growth and macroeconomic stability through the financial inclusion’s key objectives in enhancing and monitoring the access and usage of financial products by individuals.
+The Reserve Bank continues to carry out its function in promoting financial inclusion in Tonga through the ongoing monitor of the access and usage of financial products by individuals.

-Over the year ended June 2020, the number of cash in and cash out access point indicators showed a slight decline compared to the same period of last year.
-These cash in and cash out access points consists of banks and non-bank branches and agents, as well as banks EFTPOS and ATMs.
-The slight decline in the cash in and cash out facilities was mainly due to the fall in the number of banks’ EFTPOS terminals (refer Table 1 below).
+Over the year ended June 2021, the number of cash in and cash out access point indicators was lower than last year's.
+This was due to the fall in the number of banks’ EFTPOS terminals and agents (refer Table 1 below).

 Table 1: Access Point per 10,000 adults - Banks and Non-Banks